Ivo-Evans/clojure-notes/notes/syntax.s-expressions.md

 id: vw3kxjphkcwhw1129c965jw
 title: S Expressions
 desc: ''
-updated: 1678991162898
+updated: 1681403235368
 created: 1678722640274
 ---

-An s-expression, short for symbolic expression and often shorted to sexp or sexpr, is probably Clojure's most basic syntactic unit.
+An s-expression, short for symbolic expression and often shortened to sexp or sexpr, is probably Clojure's most basic syntactic unit.
 An s-expression is either a bare literal, or a list:

 ```clojure
 ;; an s-expression (literal)